Find Trade Colleges

 Read full report on Engineering Technologies at Colorado State University - Fort Collins

-Out of the 17 schools in the Rocky Mountains Region that were part of this year’s ranking, Utah State University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Utah State University is a great place for engineering technologies students working on their bachelor’s degree.
 USU is a very large public school located in the small city of Logan.

 Of the 113 students majoring in engineering tech at USU, 82% are male and 18% are female.